hphelion/documentation/moonshot/manage.administration-dashboard.updates-extensions.md

 ## Publish an Update or Extension ##<a name="Publish an Update or Extension"></a>

 Once you download an update, you can publish it.
 The Publish option is displayed once the download is complete.
-A download can consist of one or more pieces that must be distributed to multiple HP Cloud OS repositories.
+A download can consist of one or more pieces that must be distributed to multiple HP Helion Cloud OS repositories.
 Publish routes the download contents to their appropriate repositories.

 To publish an update, do the following: